 Import customers to this scenario

-- Select the MS Excel file with the scenario data by clicking the Browse button to the right of the field and navigating to the existing file.
+- Select the MS Excel file with the scenario data by clicking the Select file button and navigating to the existing file.

-- Click Advanced options to open the section and modify the import parameters.
+- Click the Advanced options toggle button to open the section and modify the import parameters.

 - Click the Sheets to import drop-down list and check Customers and Locations.
-This means we will import only the sheets containing customers and their locations.
+This means we will import only the tables containing customers and their locations.

 When done, you will see all the customers on the map.